 The Definitive Guide to 24 Step Simplified Yang Style Taijiquan

-The 24 Step Simplified Yang Style Taijiquan or some people refer it as the Beijing 24 Step Taijiquan, is one of the most popular Yang style Tai chi routine in the world.
+The 24 Step Simplified Yang Style Taijiquan or some people refer to it as the Beijing 24 Step Taijiquan, is one of the most popular Yang style Tai chi routines in the world.

 It was structured in 1956 by my great uncle - Late Grand Master Li Tian Ji, based on the traditional long Yang Style long form.

-As well as the creator of this amazing routinesfirst, he was aslo the first Wushu Coach of China’s Wushu team, one of China’s 10 greatest Martial Arts treasures in the 20th century, signified as the father of Taiji in Japan.
+As well as the creator of this amazing routine, he was also the first Wushu Coach of China’s Wushu team, one of China’s 10 greatest Martial Arts treasures in the 20th century, signified as the father of Taiji in Japan.

-Traditional long form was long and repetitive, and perceived by many as complicated and difficult to learn.
+The traditional long form was long and repetitive and perceived by many as complicated and difficult to learn.
 A simpler and standardised version was needed in order to make it more enjoyable and accessible to people of all ages with various physical abilities.
 The 24 Step Taijiquan routine retains the inner essence and finesse of this great traditional art and yet it is easy for beginners to learn.

-The 24 step Taijiquan has detail teaching materials with detail step by step guide to each individual movements, directions and focus etc. The routine has given general public a simple but effective way of exercising for health and wellbeing and a stepping stone to progress onto the long form.
-Furthermore it offers enthusiasts from all over the world a common platform to share their enjoyments, learning experiences and exchange their cultures.
+The 24 step Taijiquan has detail teaching materials with a detailed step-by-step guide to each individual movements, directions and focuses etc. The routine has given the general public a simple but effective way of exercising for health and wellbeing and a stepping stone to progress onto the long form.
+Furthermore, it offers enthusiasts from all over the world a common platform to share their enjoyments, learning experiences and exchange their cultures.

 One of the main persons who lead the way in popularising the 24 step in China and the world was my father professor Li De Yin, one of China’s 100 Martial arts treasures, creator of the 42 step Taijiquan, 48 Step Taijiquan, Taiji Kung Fu fan routines, Head judge for most international Taiji competitions.
 He has travelled all over China, Japan, USA, UK and many other parts of Europe since early 1960 and has written numerous books in Chinese and English on how to better learn, teach and practise the 24 step Taijiquan.
 He is now the highest authority on the routine.